 Covered services are medical services listed as benefits in your insurance plan documents.
-These services include doctor’s office visits, lab tests, medical procedures or prescription drugs.
-If a service is not covered or listed as a benefit by the health plan, your employees will have to pay 100 percent of the costs.
+These services include doctor’s office visits, lab tests, medical procedures or prescriptions.
+If a service is not covered or listed as a benefit by the health plan, your employees will have to pay 100% of the costs.

 This is the amount you and your employees will pay for health insurance each month.
-Before selecting a plan, make sure you know the monthly premium as well as the amount you or your employees might be required to pay for dependent coverage for spouses and/or children.
+Before selecting a plan, make sure you know the monthly premium and the amount you or your employees might be required to pay for dependent coverage for spouses and/or children.